 - Eat between six and eight small meals throughout the day to help recover from pancreatitis.
 This is easier on your digestive system than eating two or three large meals.

 - Use MCTs as your primary fat since this type of fat does not require pancreatic enzymes to be digested.
-MCTs can be found in coconut and palm kernel oils and is available at most health food stores.
+MCTs can be found in coconut oil and palm kernel oil and is available at most health food stores.

 - Avoid eating too much fiber at once, as this can slow digestion and result in less-than-ideal absorption of nutrients from food.
 Fiber may also make your limited amount of enzymes less effective.

-- Take a multivitamin supplement to ensure that you’re getting the nutrition you need, regardless of the ways you might have to restrict your eating.
+- Take a multivitamin supplement to ensure that you’re getting the nutrition you need.
 You can find a great selection of multivitamins here.